gekkota-os/SDK/settings script/examples/settings-full/README.md

-# Full auto-configuration
+# Full settings

 This file provides many Javascript functions already implemented.
-Each function is independent and can be used as an autoconfiguration operation.
+Each function is independent and can be used as a configuration operation.
-To the file be valid, it must be renamed in *<MAC\>.js* or *00000000000.js*.
+To the file be valid, it must be renamed in <*MAC*>.js or 00000000000.js.

 - *setPlugnCastG2* : configure the heartbeat of a Plugncast G2 server;
 - *disablePlugnCastG2* : disable a Plugncast G2 server;